-Simple in concept, difficult to master, sales strategy can make all the difference. successful sales tactics are driven by a winning sales strategy.
+Simple in concept, difficult to master, sales strategy can make all the difference.

 If required actions aren't obvious, the strategy is not serving its purpose and should be renewed or revised.